nexageapps/AnimatedDrawings/README.md

 ## Contributing

-Contributions are welcome!
-Please:
+We welcome contributions!
+Here's how to get started:

+1. **Fork the repository** and create your branch from `main`
-1. Review the project specifications in `.kiro/specs/themed-animation-platform/`
+2. **Review specifications** in `.kiro/specs/themed-animation-platform/`
-2. Follow the implementation plan in `tasks.md`
+3. **Follow the implementation plan** in `tasks.md`
-3. Acknowledge the original Facebook Research project
-4. Write tests for new features
+4. **Write tests** for new features (pytest + Hypothesis)
-5. Update documentation as needed
+5. **Update documentation** as needed
-6. Test in both Testing and Production modes
+6. **Test thoroughly** in both Testing and Production modes
+7. **Submit a pull request** with a clear description

+### Development Guidelines

+- Follow PEP 8 style guide for Python code
+- Write meaningful commit messages
+- Add docstrings to all functions and classes
+- Ensure all tests pass before submitting PR
+- Acknowledge the original Facebook Research project in relevant code

+### Code of Conduct

+This project follows a code of conduct to ensure a welcoming environment for all contributors.
+Please be respectful and constructive in all interactions.

 ## API Documentation